Clive A. Sullivan MBE was the first black captain of any British national sporting side, leading Great Britain to the 1972 Rugby League World Cup.

 He still holds two records for Hull which are: most tries in a career (250) and most tries in a match (7) against Doncaster on 15 April 1968.

-Note: The statistics tab shows all of the player’s known appearances for this particular Wales side.
-This may include non capped games against club opponents.
+Note: The statistics tab shows all of the player’s known appearances for this particular Wales side against international sides or other non-capped recognised first class matches.
 To see exactly how many full test rugby league caps for Wales (or any other country) that this player has, please click the “Test Summary” tab.
 Nines individual player records are not shown, please click here for full details about Nines.
 Please also note that clubs’ current names are used throughout this website, due to the database only being able to feed one name per club (e.g. Wigan will also be known as Wigan Warriors throughout all player profiles).